h-i-sutton/h-i-sutton.github.io/_posts/2026-09-09-Chinese-SF-Catamaran.md

 _The sign reads 'no photos'_

-##Second Stealth Catamaran
+## Second Stealth Catamaran
 Another design, but with an open working deck.
 This one may be for launching underwater drones, or for towing sonar towfish.
+Note that the three objects along the side are fenders.
 ![Chinese stealth catamaran](/images/China-USV-catamaran.jpg)

 ___________________________________________________